ayobami1/Liquidity_dataframe/README.md

 - Adjust `volume_threshold` to control the sensitivity of the liquidity calculation to trading volume.

 - The code is intended for educational purposes and can be further optimized and customized based on specific trading strategies.
+- The txt contains the links to the videos

 ## Acknowledgments